 The revenues of our Equipment Leasing segment and to a large degree our Equipment Manufacturing and Sales segment are related to the level of worldwide oil and gas exploration activities and the profitability and cash flows of oil and gas companies and seismic contractors, which, in turn, are affected by expectations regarding supply and demand for oil and natural gas, energy prices and finding and development costs.
+We are attempting to reduce our dependence on oil and gas exploration activity.
+With the addition of Klein we have expanded our Equipment Manufacturing and Sales segment.
+Many of the opportunities being pursued within this segment, for both Klein products and Seamap products, relate to applications within the hydrographic and oceanographic industry and are not related to oil and gas exploration.
+However, the activity within the oil and gas exploration industry remains an important factor to our business.

 Land seismic data acquisition activity levels are measured in terms of the number of active recording crews, known as the "crew count," and the number of recording channels deployed by those crews, known as "channel count."
 The level of marine seismic data acquisition activity is indicated by the number of seismic vessels in operation around the world.
 Because an accurate and reliable census of active crews and active vessels does not exist, it is not possible to make definitive statements regarding the absolute levels of seismic data acquisition activity.
 Furthermore, a significant number of seismic data acquisition contractors are either private or state-owned enterprises and information about their activities is not available in the public domain.

 In recent years there has been a significant decline in worldwide oil prices, reaching their lowest levels since 2009.
 Prices in recent weeks have increased from pricing lows, however, much uncertainty remains and oil prices could remain low for an extended period of time.
 In response to this, many oil and gas companies have dramatically reduced exploration budgets.
 This has in turn resulted in the cancellation or postponement of many seismic exploration projects.
 In addition, some customers have requested pricing concessions and/or other arrangements designed to reduce their operating costs.
 Together, reduced activity levels and profit margins have had, and are expected to continue to have, a negative impact on our business.
-The downturn in seismic exploration activity has resulted in an excess of equipment within the industry, both land and marine.
+The downturn in seismic exploration activity has resulted in an excess of both land and marine equipment within the industry.
 In response to this reduced activity and excess capacity, many seismic contractors are attempting to reduce cost, including, in the case of marine contractors, retiring older vessels and "cold stacking" other vessels, which entails taking vessels out of service temporarily.
 The industry has also experienced consolidation recently, particularly among land contractors.
 Vessel retirements and consolidation among contractors can have a short-term negative effect on the demand for our services and equipment.
 However, we believe such actions are beneficial to the industry in general and benefit us in the long-term.